AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 HADashboard will try to store the deviceid on the device so you don't need to use this parameter every time.
-You may use it again if you want to set a new deviceid or if you cleaned device's cookies or the device doesnt support it.
+You may use it again if you want to set a new deviceid or if you cleaned device's cookies or the device doesn't support it.